KennethMWJr/exploring-Photos-and-Videos2/README.md

 | Component | Description |
 | --- | :---: |
 | Header | This will render the header, including the nav tags that contain links to the "Photos" and "Videos" components. |
+| Main | It will render links of photos and videos along with futher details of any link selected.
 | Footer | This will render the footer, including links referencing the API and info about me. |
-| Photos | It will render links to the photos available in the API.
+| PhotosLink | Source of links to the photos available in the API.
-| Videos | It will render links to the videos available in the API.
+| VideosLink | Source of inks to the videos available in the API.
+| PhotosDetails | Provide details of specific photo link chosen plus an indicator of how a photo is trending compared to others.
-| trending | It will render a symbol indicating how a video or photo is trending relative to other ones.
+| VideoDetails |  Provide details of specific video link chosen plus an indicator of how a video is trending compared to others.
-| Details | It will render details about any photo or video a user selects.

 Time frames are also key in the development cycle.
 You have limited time to code all phases of the game.
 Your estimates can then be used to evalute game possibilities based on time needed and the actual time you have before game must be submitted.
 It's always best to pad the time by a few hours so that you account for the unknown so add and additional hour or two to each component to play it safe.
 Also, put a gif at the top of your Readme before you pitch, and you'll get a panda prize.